ajmal1722/react-calendar/README.md

-# React Calendar where you can add events.
+# React Calendar.

+Developed a React Calendar application that allows users to save and manage events based on dates.